ko-yelie/gulp-rollup-each/README.md

 The 2nd argument is the same object as [`bundle.generate(options)`](https://github.com/rollup/rollup/wiki/JavaScript-API#bundlegenerate-options-).
 If you omit the 2nd argument, the 1st argument changes to `generateOptions`.

+You can also pass a function that returns rollup options object as an argument.
+The function will receive [vinyl](https://github.com/gulpjs/vinyl) file object.

 ## License

 MIT